 - How did you come to the decision to start therapy?

 - If you could change something about your circumstances, what would it be?

 - What are your relationships like?
 With your significant other?
 Family?
 Friends?

-If you are ready to meet with a therapist, know that the professionals at Thriveworks Littleton are ready to meet with you.
-We have appointments available.
+If you are ready to meet with a therapist, know that the professionals at Thriveworks in Littleton, CO are ready to meet with you.
+We have appointments available, sometimes as early as 24-48 hours after your booking.
 When you contact our office, a scheduling specialist will answer your call and help you make an appointment.
-New clients often meet with their counselor the following day.
-We offer weekend and evening sessions.
-We also accept many forms of insurance.
-Call Thriveworks Littleton today.
+We offer weekend and evening sessions, in-person and online counseling.
+We also accept many forms of health insurance.
+Call Thriveworks in Littleton, CO today.